-Please take note that ASTRON only thoroughly builds and tests the LOFAR software on their production systems that contain RHEL5 32-bit and Ubuntu 10.04 LTS/Ubuntu 12.04 LTS 64-bit Linux distros.
+Please take note that ASTRON only thoroughly builds and tests the LOFAR software on their production systems that contain CentOs 7.2 and Ubuntu 12.04 LTS 64-bit Linux distros.
 For other distros and/or versions we cannot guarantee that a build will create a fully and correctly working package.
 Support for this is not provided.